Skip to content

 Dr. Jonathan Lazar

-Getting a diagnosis for your chronic back pain can bring both relief and a new wave of questions.
-You finally have a name for what you’re feeling: an L4-L5 disc bulge.
-But what comes next?
-The path forward can seem uncertain, filled with complex medical terms and conflicting advice.
-This is where you take back control.
-Understanding what’s happening inside your body is the first step toward making empowered decisions about your health.
-We’ll break down how to read your l4-l5 disc bulge mri, connect the findings to your symptoms, and introduce you to powerful, non-surgical options that support your body’s natural ability to heal.
+You finally have a name for your chronic back pain: an L4-L5 disc bulge.
+That diagnosis can bring both relief and a whole new set of questions.
+The path forward often feels uncertain, filled with complex medical terms and conflicting advice.
+But this is where you take control.
+Understanding what’s happening inside your body is the first step to making empowered decisions.
+We’ll help you read your MRI, connect the findings to your symptoms, and explore powerful, non-surgical options that support your body’s natural ability to heal.

 Request an Appointment